bosslee/Launchbyte/podcasts/bossleetechsupport.md

 ---
-title: Bosslee Reads Tech News
+title: Documenting life after work
 date: 2016-06-29
-description: Paused
+description: Active
+author: Bosslee
 ---

 ## About the podcast:
 Started on 29 Jun 2016

-Talking about technology for the rest of us.
-How our digital life is changing the way we do things.
-Sharing mistakes so that you can avoid them 😁 #lifeafterwork #ecommerce #techsupport
+Talks about life after work.

 The podcast is how hosted on Anchor and it also syncs to Spotify but if you like it old school.
 You can have the RSS - https://anchor.fm/s/115722c/podcast/rss